NorthernMan54/homebridge-rf-fan-remote/README.md

 ## Optional settings

-* summer   - Is the summer in winter mode, defaults to true
+* summer   - Is the fan in summer mode, defaults to true
 * out      - out setting for IR Blaster, defaults to 1

 # Finding remote code for your remote / fan